Kelamycin Intrauterine Suspension (Canada)This page contains information on Kelamycin Intrauterine Suspension for veterinary use.

 Treated animals must not be slaughtered for use in food for at least 18 days after the latest treatment with this drug.

-Milk taken from treated animals within 24 hours after the latest treatment must not be used in food.
+Milk taken from treated animals during treatment and within 24 hours after the latest treatment must not be used in food.

 For intrauterine infusion only.
 Not for intramuscular or intravenous use.